ursa-mikail/ursa_bbs_python/README.md

 Can we produce a **digital signature** for a group of members such that it is **not possible to know who signed** within the group?

 This problem was solved in **2004** with **BBS signatures**, defined by Boneh, Boyen, and Shacham in [1].

+The methods were then advanced by Camenisch and Lysyanakaya, and where modern implementations are based on methods such as [2].

+For example, the government could digitally sign a whole lot of attributes about Alice, such as her gender, her name, her address, her telephone number and her ID number.
+Then, Alice can create zero-knowledge proofs about the signature when selecting revealing parts of his signed identity.
+In this way, Alice has control over which part of her identity she reveals.
+For example, if she just has to reveal his telephone number for a credit card application, she can selectively reveal just that part, but where the rest is masked off.
+The verifier will still be able to check that the credential has been signed by the government.

 In a group signature scheme: